God's Love Sermon

 March 27, 2007

-Good morning.
-We’re in a series entitled “Love”.
-Last week we heard Mark speak about loving God.
-Today’s message is about God’s Love for us.
-And, since there is probably no greater summary of God’s love than that which is found in John 3:16, we’ll be making that verse our text for today.
+Today’s message is about God’s Love.
+What a great topic to preach on!
+Since there is probably no greater summary of God’s love than that which is found in John 3:16, we’ll be making that verse our text for today.
 Just about everyone knows John 3:16.
 As a matter of fact, you may even know it by heart.
-There’s a chance that we know it so well that its meaning has been lost to us.
-So, let’s take a closer look at John 3:16 to see what God is trying to say to us through this incredible verse.
+It occurred to me that there’s a chance that we know it so well that its meaning and significance has been lost to us.
+So, let’s take a closer look at John 3:16 as we go word-by-word, phrase-by-phrase to see what God is trying to say to us through this incredible verse.
+Once we’ve found the meaning, let’s examine how it applies to each and every one of us.
 Before we begin, let’s read the verse together.

-Just how important is love in the life of the average person?
-Can love make a difference?
+“For God so loved…” Just how important is love in the life of the average person?
+Can love actually make a difference?

 Looking for common factors, over 100 of the boys mentioned the strong influence of a teacher they all had in common.
 They then located the teacher, a seventy-year-old Sheila O’Rourke, in a Memphis nursing home.
 Puzzled by the interest in her, she could only exclaim, “All I ever did was love each of them.”

-If being loved with an imperfect, human love produces results like this, what are the results of being loved by a perfect, divine love?
-As a result of this teacher’s love each of these boys had a life.
+As that great 20th century hymn writer Huey Lewis said, “That’s the power of love.”
+And if being loved with an imperfect, human love produces results like this, what are the results of being loved by a perfect, divine love?
+As a result of this one teacher’s love each of these boys had a life.
 But as a result of God’s love, we’re told in John 3:16, that each of us can have eternal life.

 John 3:16 was the verse through which the great preacher D. L. Moody learned to appreciate the greatness of God’s love.
 Moody had been to Britain in the early days of his ministry and there had met a young English preacher named Henry Moorhouse.
 One day Moorhouse said to Moody, "I am thinking of going to America."